Part Three: The Search for Ballacarran

 Not until I stood at Ballacarran did I feel that I had truly connected with Ellan Vannin.
 It was not the ancient aura of Old Kirk Braddan that called to me, but this humble farm that made me feel that I had found my homeland.
 Despite the beauty of the family’s restored homestead in Cregneash, it was the deserted farm house of Ballacarran that I longed to call home.
 While nobody can be certain that Thomas II is the missing son of Ballacarran, I know that I am!
 Until genetic testing can disprove my conviction, I will enthusiastically point to this hallowed piece of land, called Ballacarran, when asked where it is I come from.

 If you have enjoyed this series The Three Sons of Man, please let us know with a LIKE or leave a COMMENT about what you found interesting or enjoyable.

-If you’d like to read more from this author, V M Karren, check-out his new short story collection, The Tales of a Fly by Night, also about unique travel adventures throughout Europe, or his debut novel, The Deceit of Riches, set in Russia in the 1990s.
+Would you like to read more from this author?
+Check-out his short story collection, The Tales of a Fly by Night, also about unique travel adventures throughout Europe.
+Click on the cover to read an excerpt.